DataStax-Examples/langflow-demo-prod/README.md

 are specified via environment variables.
 For example, if your flow references a variable named `GOOGLE_API_KEY`, you should set an environment variable named `GOOGLE_API_KEY` with the appropriate value.

-Managing these environment variables is out of scope of this repository.

 ## Docker

 Langflow maintains a Docker Repository at https://hub.docker.com/r/langflowai/langflow , which is referenced